conor-13/conor-13.github.io/_posts/2025-01-15-decision-tree-ensembles-and-human-collaboration.md

 ---
 layout: post
-title: Lessons from Machine Learning - What Decision Trees Teach Us About Human Collaboration
+title: Decision Tree Ensembles and Human Collaboration
 date: 2025-01-15 12:32:00
 description: I describe what we can learn about human collaboration by studying decision tree ensembles.
 tags: Connections